dplocki/fluffy-fortnight/README.md

 # Fluffy Fortnight

-My solutions for the challanges from the [leetcode.com](https://leetcode.com/).
+My solutions for challanges from the [leetcode.com](https://leetcode.com/).
 Python 3.